 Partners Cup is held in place of the Managers Cup every few months.
 The key difference between these two cups is that the Partners Cup has home and away legs, whereas every match in the Managers Cup is always held at a neutral venue.

-In this post, I will explain the key features of the Managers Cup in PES Club Manager, and share my experience in the 48th Managers Cup.
+In this post, I will only be covering the key features of the Managers Cup in PES Club Manager, and share my experience in the 48th Managers Cup.

 Once you have racked up the required number of points for Qualifiers Round 1, you qualify for the online cup and will enter Qualifiers Round 2.

-You need to select one of two cup categories before the main event begins: New Season Class or Free Class.
+You need to select one of two cup categories before the main event begins: Special Class or Free Class.
 As strange as it sounds, the online cup is essentially two tournaments in one event.

 The main event of the Managers Cup is held over a period of a week.
 16 teams in the same tournament category will be drawn into 4 groups.